carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 derived class of the static type of the object used to make the call.
 This CFI scheme can be enabled on its own using ``-fsanitize=cfi-vcall``.

-For this scheme to work, all translation units containing the definition of a virtual member function (whether inline or not), other than members of :ref:`blacklisted <cfi-blacklist>` types, must be compiled with ``-flto`` or ``-flto=thin`` enabled and be statically linked into the program.
+For this scheme to work, all translation units containing the definition of a virtual member function (whether inline or not), other than members of :ref:`blacklisted <cfi-blacklist>` types or types with public :doc:`LTO visibility <LTOVisibility>`, must be compiled with ``-flto`` or ``-flto=thin`` enabled and be statically linked into the program.

 Performance
 -----------